Audi A8 Plug-In Hybrid Is Literally And Figuratively Green

 While the SUV uses a slightly larger 17.3-kWh lithium-ion battery pack, the sedan has to make do with a 14.1-kW pack.
 In both instances, the liquid-cooled batteries are located underneath the cargo floor.
 The electric motor sits between the combustion engine and the transmission.
 Audi will offer the A8 with the plug-in hybrid powertrain in both standard and long-wheelbase forms.

-There’s a lot more to come from Ingolstadt in terms of electrification as the company will have EVs from four different platforms: J1 (Taycan/E-Tron GT), PPE (A5 Sportback-sized model), MEB (Q4 E-Tron), and the electric version of MLB Evo (E-Tron, E-Tron Sportback).
+There’s a lot more to come from Ingolstadt in terms of electrification as the company will have EVs from four different platforms: J1 (E-Tron GT), PPE (A5 Sportback-sized model), MEB (Q4 E-Tron), and the electric version of MLB Evo (E-Tron Sportback).